 What do I do if I am unable to provide seasonal workers enough work?

-Approved employers are required to report to the Department of Employment, Skills, Small and Family Business as soon as they become aware that they are not able to meet their obligation to provide seasonal workers with a minimum average of 30 hours of work per week.
-Approved employers are required to source appropriate additional work to ensure their obligations to seasonal workers are met.
-Please note that approved employers are required to seek approval from the Department of Employment, Skills, Small and Family Business when sourcing additional work and changing arrangements for seasonal workers.
+Approved Employers are required to report to the Department of Education, Skills and Employment as soon as they become aware that they are not able to meet their obligation to provide seasonal workers with a minimum average of 30 hours of work per week.
+Approved Employers are required to source appropriate additional work to ensure their obligations to seasonal workers are met.
+Please note that Approved Employers are required to seek approval from the Department of Education, Skills and Employment when sourcing additional work and changing arrangements for seasonal workers.

 Can I send seasonal workers home early if I am unable to provide them with enough work?

-Under the Deed of Agreement, it is your obligation as an approved employer to ensure that seasonal workers are provided with the amount of work as specified in the letter of offer.
-The recruitment plan requires approved employers to have a contingency plan in the event that there is not enough work under the original arrangement.
+Under the Deed of Agreement, it is your obligation as an Approved Employer to ensure that seasonal workers are provided with the amount of work as specified in the offer of employment.
+The Recruitment Application requires Approved Employers to have a contingency plan in the event that there is not enough work under the original arrangement.

 What additional measures were introduced from 1 July 2018?

 - introduction of a multi-year, multi-entry visa for seasonal workers

 - investigating ways to help employers lodge information online

 - piloting ways to lower upfront costs for employers